hskewes27/Project3jwks/README.md

 >>     -Body '{"username": "testusr", "password": "Generated password"}'

 After putting in the generated password from the register request it should be good to use and the user will be authorized.
+I also had to edit the rate limit from being 1 second to 3 seconds because I was having issues getting those final points even though my logs said I was able to get a 429 error with the amount of requests coming through.
+With a 1 second window I was getting
+65/90, but then I switched it to 3 and got 90/90 so I will be sticking with that.
 At this point I would usually run the gradebot against it in that same powershell cli ./gradebot.
 I was able to implement 90/90 points